PHP Extensions¶

 Installing header files: /usr/local/lsws/lsphpXX/include/php/

-Next, load the PECL extension via a .ini file.
+Next, load the PECL extension via an .ini file.

 Finish¶